dpr989/OSF15_Exercise1/Exercise1/README.txt

 	==2715== ERROR SUMMARY: 1 errors from 1 contexts (suppressed: 14 from 14)

 As one can see, the readline library has possible memory leaks (a fair amount on OSX).
-In this class one of the many goals is to create libraries that do not have memory leaks like realine!
+In this class one of the many goals is to create libraries that do not have memory leaks like readline!